makeskinner/elk_monitoring/README.md

 ## Conclusion

-This project demonstrates a comprehensive approach to monitoring Make.com environments using Python, Docker, and Elasticsearch.
-The Python script plays a key role in retrieving log data from the Make.com API and sending it to Logstash for further processing and visualization using Kibana.
-This solution provides a centralized platform for tracking system performance, application logs, and critical metrics, empowering users to optimize their Make.com environments and troubleshoot issues effectively.
+This project demonstrates a comprehensive approach to monitoring Make environments using Python, Docker, and Elasticsearch.
+The Python script plays a key role in retrieving log data from the Make API and sending it to Logstash for further processing and visualization using Kibana.
+This solution provides a centralized platform for tracking system performance, application logs, and critical metrics, empowering users to optimize their Make environments and troubleshoot issues effectively.